MJomaba/flu-evidence-synthesis/README.md

 # fluEvidenceSynthesis

-This repository contains the code used for flu data analysis first published in
+This repository contains the fluEvidenceSynthesis package which was described in more detail in:

-Baguelin, Marc, Stefan Flasche, Anton Camacho, Nikolaos Demiris, Elizabeth Miller, and W. John Edmunds.
-‘Assessing Optimal Target Populations for Influenza Vaccination Programmes: An Evidence Synthesis and Modelling Study’.
-PLoS Med 10, no. 10 (8 October 2013): e1001527. doi:10.1371/journal.pmed.1001527.
+van Leeuwen, Edwin, Petra Klepac, Dominic Thorrington, Richard Pebody, and Marc Baguelin.
+“FluEvidenceSynthesis: An R Package for Evidence Synthesis Based Analysis of Epidemiological Outbreaks.”
+PLOS Computational Biology 13, no. 11 (2017): e1005838. https://doi.org/10.1371/journal.pcbi.1005838.

 The code is distributed under a GPLv3 license.
 Please remember to cite the above manuscript when using this code.